aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.revisions/_index.md

 is_root: false
 ---

-Contains all classes of Revision.
+The **Aspose.Cells.Revisions**  namespace provides classes to access revisions of Excel Spreadsheet files.

 ### Classes
 | Class | Description |